Dr Michael Wong, Medical Director & Senior Consultant Urologist

 Dr Michael Wong was a faculty member at the World Congress of Endourology in Abu Dhabi.
 Seen here with great friends; Prof Chandru Sundaram from Indiana University and Dr Png Keng Siang from Singapore

 Ovulation disorders are the most common cause of female infertility.
-Conditions like PCOS or hypothalamic dysfunction can disrupt regular ovulation.
-These disorders may lead to irregular or absent menstrual cycles, reducing the chances of pregnancy.
+Conditions such as polycystic ovary syndrome (PCOS) or hypothalamic dysfunction can disrupt the release of mature eggs, leading to irregular or absent menstrual cycles and reduced chances of pregnancy.

-The fallopian tubes transport eggs from the ovaries to the uterus.
-However, blockages or damage, often caused by pelvic inflammatory disease, infections or previous surgeries, can prevent sperm from reaching the egg or block the fertilised embryo from reaching the uterus.
+The fallopian tubes serve as the pathway between the ovaries and the uterus.
+Blockages or damage from pelvic inflammatory disease, previous infections or surgery can prevent sperm from reaching the egg or stop a fertilised egg from reaching the uterus.
+This is a frequent cause of subfertility.

-Chronic conditions, such as diabetes, thyroid disorders or autoimmune diseases, can interfere with reproductive function.
-These conditions may affect ovulation patterns, egg quality or the uterine environment.
+Chronic medical issues such as diabetes, thyroid disorders or autoimmune diseases can interfere with ovulation patterns, egg quality or the uterine environment.
+Certain treatments for these conditions, such as chemotherapy, can affect ovarian function by reducing egg quantity and quality.

-Female fertility naturally declines with age due to a decreased number and quality of eggs.
-Women over 35 may experience a decrease in fertility, with a more pronounced decline after 40.
-This age-related decline can make conception more difficult and increase the risk of miscarriage and other pregnancy complications.
+Female fertility naturally declines with age.
+Women older than 35 experience a measurable drop in egg quantity and quality, with a more significant decline after age 40.
+Age-related fertility issues can increase the risk of miscarriage and make conception more challenging.

 Consult our fertility doctor to give you and your partner a better chance of starting a family.